Border Gateway Protocol: Extensions negotiation

 During the peering handshake, when OPEN messages are exchanged, BGP speakers can negotiate optional capabilities of the session, including multiprotocol extensions and various recovery modes.
 If the multiprotocol extensions to BGP are negotiated at the time of creation, the BGP speaker can prefix the Network Layer Reachability Information (NLRI) it advertises with an address family prefix.
 These families include the IPv4 (default), IPv6, IPv4/IPv6 Virtual Private Networks and multicast BGP.
 Increasingly, BGP is used as a generalized signaling protocol to carry information about routes that may not be part of the global Internet, such as VPNs.

 In order to make decisions in its operations with peers, a BGP peer uses a simple finite-state machine (FSM) that consists of six states: Idle; Connect; Active; OpenSent; OpenConfirm; and Established.
 For each peer-to-peer session, a BGP implementation maintains a state variable that tracks which of these six states the session is in.
-The BGP defines the messages that each peer should exchange in order to change the session from one state to another.
+BGP defines the messages that each peer should exchange in order to change the session from one state to another.

 The first state is the Idle state.
 In the Idle state, BGP initializes all resources, refuses all inbound BGP connection attempts and initiates a TCP connection to the peer.
 The second state is Connect.
 In the Connect state, the router waits for the TCP connection to complete and transitions to the OpenSent state if successful.
 If unsuccessful, it starts the ConnectRetry timer and transitions to the Active state upon expiration.
 In the Active state, the router resets the ConnectRetry timer to zero and returns to the Connect state.
 In the OpenSent state, the router sends an Open message and waits for one in return in order to transition to the OpenConfirm state.
 Keepalive messages are exchanged and, upon successful receipt, the router is placed into the Established state.
-In the Established state, the router can send and receive: Keepalive; Update; and Notification messages to and from its peer.
+In the Established state, the router can send and receive Keepalive, Update, and Notification messages to and from its peer.